 This page describes n8n's data privacy practices.

-The n8n Data Protection Addendum includes the Standard Contractual Clauses (SCCs).
+The n8n Data Processing Agreement includes the Standard Contractual Clauses (SCCs).
 These clarify how n8n handles your data, and they update n8n's GDPR policies to cover the latest standards set by the European Commission.

 You can find a list of n8n sub-processors here.